Joucaz/CustomUI/README.md

 **Q: Can I share my UI designs with friends?**
 A: Yes, presets can be easily exported and imported.

+## ℹ️ Additional Information
+This plugin collects usage statistics, including user IDs, to track the number of users and the presets used.
+This data helps improve the plugin and provide better insights.

 ## 🔗 Links

 ### Presets Artists: